 - On new homes, owner must apply within 30 days of occupying the home

 - On existing homes the deadline for applying is April 15th of the year that you occupied the home

 - We suggest that the property owner file as soon as home is owned and occupied

 The Homeowners Exemption Applications are available and must be filed in the Assessor’s Office.
 The Assessor’s Office is located at 451 Government Way on the main floor of the Administration building, next to the information desk.
 We cannot fax the homeowner’s applications.

 Home Owners Exemption

 As a result of the Idaho Housing Price Index factor the exemption maximum increased for several years following the legislative change in 2006.
+A subsequent legislative effective in 2017 set the exemption maximum at $100,000.
 The information below illustrates the change by year for the maximum exemption amount.